 If you want to know more about the excursion to Pompeii from Rome, you can check this other article about the best excursions to Pompeii from Rome, where I tell you in detail how to organize the visit and my travel recommendations.

-2. Catacombs of Rome Excursions
+2. Excursions to the Catacombs of Rome

 Before starting to explore the places near Rome, I will tell you that in the city itself there are different excursions available and away from the usual tourist circuit.
 This is the case of the excursion to the Catacombs; an excursion that goes through the subway Rome connecting different points of interest.